-Sometimes you hear about the dangers from being stuck on concentration.
+Sometimes you hear about the dangers of being stuck on concentration.
 But if you look through the texts, the Buddha talks about them only in very rare cases.
-He mentions the dangers of delighting in the state of equanimity or of not wanting to go beyond a particular state, but these are pretty harmless, pretty minor compared to the dangers of staying stuck in sensuality.
+He mentions the dangers of delighting in the state of equanimity or of not wanting to go beyond a particular state of concentration, but these are pretty harmless, pretty minor compared to the dangers of staying stuck in sensuality.

 The Buddha gave long, long discourses about all the suffering and conflict that come from sensual craving.
-You have to work hard and sometimes you don't gain anything from working hard.
-Or, even when you do gain things, they don't really stay with you.
+You have to work hard to gain what you crave and sometimes your efforts are fruitless.
+Or, even when they do bear fruit in what you want, those things don't really stay with you.
 As the Buddha says, sometimes fire burns them, water washes them away, thieves or kings will make off with them-I like that: pairing thieves with kings-or hateful heirs make off with them.
 It's because of sensual craving that there are conflicts within the family, conflicts among nations.
 This is why we go to war.
 I don't think that anyone has ever gone to war over attachment to jhana, attachment to concentration.
-We kill, steal, have illicit sex, lie to each other, indulge in intoxicants all because of sensual craving, sensual attachment-none of which happens because of our attachment to jhana.
-The only danger of being stuck on jhana is that as long as you're stuck, you don't gain Awakening.
+But we kill, steal, have illicit sex, lie to one another, indulge in intoxicants, all because of sensual craving, sensual attachment-none of which happens because of our attachment to jhana.
+The only danger of being stuck on jhana is that as long as you're stuck, you don't gain awakening.

 So jhana is a relatively blameless form of happiness.
 It gives us nourishment on the path and at the same time is a very transparent form of becoming.
 We watch ourselves doing it because we have to do it so carefully.
 This is where the mindfulness comes in.
-That's one of the definitions of mindfulness in the Canon: being very meticulous.
+That's one of the elements in the Canon's definition of mindfulness: being very meticulous.
 The more meticulous you are, the better you remember things.
 You need to be very meticulous in keeping something in mind in order to maintain your concentration.
 This is one of the functions of right mindfulness.
 Once you've entered into a skillful mental state, mindfulness enables you to keep remembering to stay there.
 If you're meticulous in doing this, you begin to see more clearly exactly what's involved in getting the mind to settle down.
 This is why jhana is a transparent form of becoming: As you watch it, you begin to understand what becoming is all about.
 You can begin to identify which part of the practice is based on old kamma, which part is based on new kamma, which part is based on your present consciousness and all the other things that go along with it, and which part of it is watered by the sense of delight.

-So the trick here is that once you've learn how to do this, the Buddha says, you learn how to see things simply as they have come to be.
+So the trick here is that once you've learned how to do this, the Buddha says, you learn how to see things simply as they have come to be.
 In other words, you just look at what past kamma is being offered up to you right now.
-Our instinctive reaction always is to make something out of it, to do something with it.
-But to watch it simply as it comes into being without trying to create something out of it, without trying to destroy it, without even taking delight in the equanimity of watching it: That's the hard part.
+Our instinctive reaction is to make something out of it, to do something with it.
+But to watch it simply as it comes into being without trying to create something out of it, without trying to destroy it, without even taking delight in the equanimity of watching it: That's hard.